-Claim by Department of Homeland Security and FBI About Russian Hacking Is Fake News
+Was Claim by Department of Homeland Security and FBI About Russian Hacking Fake News?

 How did these four domain names get on a list of Russian hackers?
 It is possible that some unknown agents took over these domain names and may have used them for some kind of hacking activity.
 However, the agents could have just as easily been from the US as from Russia.
 In fact, it is not likely that these domain names were taken over by Russian hackers for the simple reason that Russian hackers are way too smart to be using these silly tactics.

-None of the 885 IP addresses have any confirmed relationship to Russian government hackers
+None of the 885 IP addresses have any confirmed relationship to Russian government hackers.

 An IP address is simply a numerical designation for a server.
 The 885 IP addresses listed in the DHS-FBI CSV file were even more interesting.
 The IP addresses were located on servers from the US and more than 40 nations around the world including more than 30 IP addresses supposedly located in China.
-Here are a few of the IP addresses
+Here are a few of the IP addresses:

 167.114.35.70

-Note: Editor’s note: David Spring, M. Ed., is a retired college instructor from Seattle who specializes in website design and security.
-This article has been very lightly edited at Truthdig; its information was not affected.
-The opinions expressed are those of the writer.